vickmuir/vpc-on-classic-block-storage/block_storage_is_encryption.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Creating block storage volumes with customer managed encryption
+# Creating block storage volumes with customer-managed encryption
 {: #block-storage-encryption}

 By default, {{site.data.keyword.block_storage_is_short}} boot and data volumes are encrypted with IBM-managed encryption.
 You can also create customer-managed encrypted volumes by using a supported key management service to create or import your customer root key.
 Customer-managed encryption is an option for boot and data volumes created during instance provisioning.
 You can also specify customer-managed encryption when you create a standalone data volume.
+{:shortdesc}

-## Key managenment servcies for block storage volumes
+## Key management services for block storage volumes
 {: #key-mgt-services-for-storage}

 Two key management services are available, {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} (available in certain [regions](/docs/services/hs-crypto?topic=hs-crypto-regions#regions)). {{site.data.keyword.cloud_notm}} data centers provide a dedicated hardware security module (HSM) to protect your keys.
 The following table provides information about each service.